conveyor-mq/conveyor-mq/README.md

 ### Processing tasks

 Tasks are processed on the queue by workers which can be created using `createWorker`.
+Once created, a worker will begin monitoring a queue for tasks to process using an efficient, non-polling implementation making use of the `brpoplpush` Redis command.

+A worker can paused and resumed by calling `worker.pause` and `worker.start` respectively.

 ```js
 import { createWorker } from 'conveyor-mq';